cannatag/ldap3/docs/manual/source/connections.rst

     * value: value to be compared

-    * controls: additional controls to send in the request
+    * controls: additional controls to send in the request:

 * add: add an entry to the LDAP server